 Run validation rulesAvailable when the form is In Progress.
 Executes the validation rules configured for this form.

 Submit for approvalAvailable when the form is In Progress.
-Submits the form to the assigned Approvers.
+Submits the form to the assigned approvers.
 The form status changes to Submitted.

-ApproveAvailable to Approvers when the form status is Submitted.
+ApproveAvailable to approvers when the form status is Submitted.
 Approves the form.
 The form status changes to Approved.

-Send backAvailable to Approvers when the form status is Submitted.
-Returns the form to the Collector for corrections.
+Send backAvailable to approvers when the form status is Submitted.
+Returns the form to the collector for corrections.
 The form status changes to In Progress.

 When a form is first created, it has the status New and is displayed in read-only mode.